acchang/ParkAndTilfordSite/README.md

 The site uses HTML, CSS, JavaScript.

+## Optimizations

+Maybe a directory of residents would be cool, or a more up-to-date information on the current residens.

 ## Lessons learned

 This uses an old version of font awesome, which still works, but font awesome packs are more individualized now.